-If you are a parent, your estate plan should include information about who should care for your child if you are no longer able to do so.
+If you are a parent, you should include information about who should care for your child if you are no longer able to do so.
 Making this decision can be difficult, but taking the proper legal steps will give you peace of mind.

 Use this process to choose and legally name a guardian for your minor children in Wisconsin.

 Selecting a guardian